-3.3.1 Loss of employment and supply arrangements
+3.3.1 Loss of Employment and Supply Arrangements

-Operational employment at WCM is expected to decline from 2025 from a workforce of approximately 564 personnel, to approximately 360 personnel in 2032, and then to 149 personnel for the twelve months prior to the mine's closure in December 2033, upon which employment will cease, with the exception of a small number of personnel overseeing the decommissioning process.
+Operational employment at WCM is expected to decline from 2025 from a workforce of approximately 564 personnel, to approximately 360 personnel in 2032, and then to 149 personnel for the twelve months prior to the mine's closure in December 2033, upon which employment will cease, with the exception of a small number of personnel overseeing the decommissioning process.7

-At the 2016 Census3, there were 10,372 people in the Mid-Western Regional LGA, and of those employed, 13.7% (1,323 people) worked in Coal Mining.
-The WCM workforce represents up to 30% of the 1,323 Mid-Western Regional LGA residents working in Coal Mining in 2016 (noting that a percentage of personnel are from outside the Mid-Western Regional LGA).
-WCM also enables indirect employment.
+At the time of the 2021 Census, there were 25,713 residents in the Mid-Western Regional Council LGA, and 11,895 of these were in the labour force.
+1,676 people worked in coal mining, and the WCM workforce represents up to 30% of those employed in coal mining in the shire (noting that a percentage of personnel are from outside the Mid-Western Regional LGA).
+Further, WCM also enables indirect employment.
 The workforce ramp-down prior to closure will represent a progressive change to employment availability in the Mid-Western Regional LGA.